achrafbenyounes/sql-copilot/README.md

 4. Set your Claude API key:

-Configuration de la variable d’environnement CLAUDE_API_KEY (Windows / PowerShell) Pour que l’application puisse accéder à l’API Claude AI, vous devez définir la clé API dans une variable d’environnement nommée CLAUDE_API_KEY.

-🧭 Étapes à suivre
+🔧 Setting the CLAUDE_API_KEY Environment Variable (Windows / PowerShell)

+To allow the application to access the Claude AI API, you need to set your API key in an environment variable named CLAUDE_API_KEY.

+🧭 Steps to follow
-1️⃣ Ouvrir PowerShell
+1️⃣ Open PowerShell

-Cliquez sur Démarrer → tapez PowerShell → ouvrez Windows PowerShell (pas besoin de mode administrateur).
+Click Start → type PowerShell → open Windows PowerShell (no need for administrator mode).

-2️⃣ Créer la variable d’environnement (permanente)

-Dans PowerShell, exécutez :
+2️⃣ Create the Environment Variable (Permanent)

+In PowerShell, run:

-setx CLAUDE_API_KEY "votre_cle_claude_ici"
+setx CLAUDE_API_KEY "your_claude_api_key_here"

-Exemple :
+Example:

 setx CLAUDE_API_KEY "sk-ant-api03-XXXXXXXXXXXXXXXXXXXXXXXX"

-🟢 Vous devriez voir le message :

-RÉUSSITE : la valeur spécifiée a été enregistrée.
+🟢 You should see the message:

+SUCCESS: The specified value was saved.

-3️⃣ Redémarrer PowerShell (ou VS Code)
+3️⃣ Restart PowerShell (or VS Code)

-Fermez la fenêtre PowerShell, puis rouvrez-en une nouvelle.
-Vérifiez que la clé est bien enregistrée :
+Close the PowerShell window and open a new one.
+Check that the key is correctly set:

 echo $Env:CLAUDE_API_KEY

-Si votre clé s’affiche → tout est bon ✅
+If your key is displayed → everything is good ✅

 5. Run the app: